std::unique_ptr

 The simplest form of smart pointer is a unique pointer, an implementation of which is available in the standard library as std::unique_ptr

 .
 Like any pointer, a unique pointer points to an object in memory.
-The “unique” refers to the idea that it should be the only smart pointer that points to that object.
+The "unique" refers to the idea that it should be the only unique pointer that points to that object.

-As such, the function or object that has the unique pointer owns the object that the pointer points at.
+As such, we can imagine that the function or object that owns the unique pointer has exclusive ownership of the object that the pointer points at.

 Unique pointers implement behaviors to solidify this intent.
-For example, we’ll see later in this lesson that it is difficult to create a copy of a unique pointer.
+For example, we’ll see later in this lesson that it is difficult to create a copy of a unique pointer, as doing so would inherently undermine the uniqueness.

 make_unique